 - Succulents also help in concentrating and calming the mood.
 Therefore succulents act as a mood elevator.
 Because of their unique appearance, it gives a good vibe to the indoor and soothes the eye as well as mind.

-Some of the common succlents
+Some of the common succulents

 1. Echeveria imbricata

-This succulent can be grown both as indoor and outdoor plant.
-Requires moderate water and fertilize once in a year.
+This succulent can be grown both as an indoor and outdoor plant.
+Requires moderate water and fertilize once a year.
 Non-toxic to animals and humans.
 Grows up to 15-20 cm commonly known as the blue rose.

 This succulent is or sansevieria family.
 It is a good indoor plant and also a bedroom plant.
 This plant helps in cleaning the indoor air and releases oxygen during the night.
 Require moderate water, medium light, and porous soil.